This is a temporary, part-time contract position.

 End date: April 2019

-Schedule: Work will occur over a period of 42 weeks, with an anticipated average of 20 hours of work per week.
-Work arrangement: Flexible schedule and remote work arrangements possible.
-Evening and weekend work, as well as travel within Quebec, will be required in Fall 2018 and Winter 2019.
+Schedule: Work will occur over a period of 42 weeks, with an anticipated average of 7 hours of work per week (slightly less in Summer 2018; slightly more in Fall 2018 and Winter 2019)

 Language(s) of work: Excellent oral and written English; intermediate oral and written French; knowledge of additional languages will be considered an asset.